algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 - Operations are CPU-intensive and long-running
 - No Python API calls are needed
 - Using OpenMP or manual threading

 See `unordered_unique()`'s management of the GIL and OpenMP for more information.
+It is the very last function inside of `paulicpp/pauliarray/src/paulicpp.hpp`

 ## Building
+WIP
 ### pyproject.toml
+`scikit-build-core` is the build backend as Flit not currently compatible with custom C++ compilation steps.

+sasssaaa

 ### CMake
-CMake is a cross-platform build tool that we use to automatically compile each C++ files as dynamic libraries for use inside Python files.
-Pybind11 works cleanly with it and has automatic integration to `pip install`s when using `scikit-build-core`.

-All of the configuration is done in `CMakeLists.txt`, located in the project's root.
-Users can decide to force CMake to build without OpenMP (no multithreading) by setting `USE_OPENMP` to `OFF`.
-This can be done manually, or by passing `--config-settings=cmake.define.USE_OPENMP=OFF` as an additional argument to pip.
+CMake is a cross-platform build tool.
+It has clean integration with pybind11 and `scikit-build-core` for `pip install` support.

+The configuration file is `CMakeLists.txt`, found in the project root.

+**Build Options:**
+- `USE_OPENMP`: Enable/disable OpenMP multi-threading
+    - Default: `ON`
+    - Disable manually in `CMakeLists.txt` or via pip: `pip install . --config-settings=cmake.define.USE_OPENMP=OFF`